• Skip to primary navigation

 Panko combined with milk in glass bowl.

-Preheat oven to 360°F. Line a roasting pan or casserole dish with parchment paper.
+Preheat oven to 360°F. Use a cooling rack inside a large casserole for the meatloaf to sit on.
+Or Line a roasting pan or casserole dish with parchment paper.
 Lightly spray with nonstick oil.

 Mix the panko and milk in a small bowl and let sit and absorb for 5 minutes.